 DIY vs. Professional Installation

-Rain chain installation is a relatively simple do-it-yourself (DIY) project.
+Rain chain installation is a relatively simple project.
 Most rain chains come with a gutter adapter or installation kit that makes it easy to connect them to your existing gutter system.

-If you also need new gutters, it may be best to hire a professional to handle gutter installation and rain chain placement.
+If you also need new gutters, it may be best to determine the cost of professional gutter installation and rain chain placement.
 This option will cost more, but you’ll likely benefit from their expertise.
-You can also look into having high-quality gutter guards installed at the same time.
+You can also look into having top-performing gutter guards installed at the same time.

 Our Conclusion

 Rain chains can be an attractive alternative to traditional downspouts.
-However, you may need to pair them with a rain barrel or French drains to prevent soil erosion and foundation damage.
+However, to prevent soil erosion and foundation damage, you may need to pair them with a rain barrel or French drains.

 This is where an expert opinion can be helpful.
 Although you can easily replace your downspouts with rain chains, that might not be enough to ensure proper drainage.
-This is where an expert opinion can be helpful.
 A professional gutter company can help with placement, installation, and any other steps needed to protect your home.

 FAQ About Rain Chains